 Frequently Asked Questions: DBT

-Dialectical Behavior Therapy (DBT) is a treatment designed specifically for individuals with self-harm behaviors, such as self-cutting, suicide thoughts, urges to suicide, and suicide attempts.
-Many clients with these behaviors meet criteria for a disorder called borderline personality (BPD).
-It is not unusual for individuals diagnosed with BPD to also struggle with other problems -- depression, bipolar disorder, post-traumatic stress disorder (PTSD), anxiety, eating disorders, or alcohol and drug problems.
-DBT is a modification of cognitive behavioral therapy (CBT).
+Dialectical Behaviour Therapy (DBT) is a treatment designed specifically for individuals with self-harm behaviours such as self-cutting, suicidal thoughts, urges to suicide, and suicide attempts.
+Many clients with these behaviours meet criteria for a disorder called borderline personality disorder (BPD).
+It is not unusual for individuals diagnosed with BPD to also struggle with other problems, such as depression, bipolar disorder, post-traumatic stress disorder (PTSD), anxiety, eating disorders, or alcohol and drug problems.
+DBT is a modification of cognitive behavioural therapy (CBT).
 In developing DBT, Marsha Linehan, Ph.D.
 (1993a) first tried applying standard CBT to people who engaged in self-injury, made suicide attempts, and struggled with out-of-control emotions.
 When CBT did not work as well as she thought it would, Dr. Linehan and her research team added other types of techniques until they developed a treatment that worked better.
 We’ll go into more detail about these techniques below, but it’s important to note that DBT is an “empirically-supported treatment.”
 That means it has been researched in clinical trials, just as new medications should be researched to determine whether or not they work better than a placebo (sugar pill).
 While the research on DBT was conducted initially with women who were diagnosed with BPD, DBT is now being used for women who binge-eat, teenagers who are depressed and suicidal, and older clients who become depressed again and again.

 - Weekly individual psychotherapy.